OpenTermsArchive/engine/README.md

 A **collection** is characterised by a **scope** across **dimensions** such as **language**, **jurisdiction** and **industry**.

+> Federated public collections can be found on [GitHub](https://github.com/OpenTermsArchive?q=versions).

 ### Terms types

 To distinguish between the different **terms** of a **service**, each has a **type**, such as “Terms of Service”, “Privacy Policy”, “Developer Agreement”… It matches the topic, but not necessarily the title the **service** gives them.
 Unifying the **types** enables comparing **terms** across **services**.